 In the first week, participants attend anatomy lectures and view instructional videos on nerve and ureteral anatomy and injury.
 An instructional guide for laparoscopic and open cadaver dissection and procedures and written materials on the principles of electrosurgery are distributed.

-Participants are also introduced to three of the simulator box trainers used in the Fundamentals in Laparoscopic Surgery (FLS) course curriculum at the Southwestern Center for Minimally Invasive Surgery (SCMIS).
+Participants are also introduced to three of the simulator box trainers used in the Fundamentals in Laparoscopic Surgery (FLS) course curriculum at UT Southwestern’s Simulation Center.

 These skill labs include peg transfer, suturing with extracorporeal knot-tying, and suturing with intracorporeal knot-tying.
 Baseline performance with these tasks is recorded and participants are encouraged to practice these tasks on their own over the following three weeks.